-Here's a few we're still thinking about, dozens of hours into our trip to Night City.
+Here's a few we're still thinking about.

 Spoiler warning: If it wasn't obvious from the headline, we're going to talk about our favorite bits from the whole of Cyberpunk 2077.
 If you don't want anything spoiled, turn back.
 We're not spoiling every outcome for every quest, but establishing information and big beats are definitely detailed.